absolunet/nwayo/documentation/cli/readme.md

 Analyze project for conformity

-Checks npm / Bower packages for updates and lists what is outdated.
+Checks npm packages for updates and lists what is outdated.

-Checks if the toolbox version in bower is the same as the workflow version.
+Checks if the toolbox version is the same as the workflow version.

 Check if project follows conventions